EstebanMqz/lucidmode/docs/pages/home.rst

 Home
 ====

-Theres no place like home.
+theres no place like home